DanRDT/scroll-svg/README.md

 ### CDN

-To include scroll-svg via a CDN set the script tag to the type of `module`
+To include scroll-svg via a CDN instead, set the script tag to the type of `module`

 ```html
 <script type="module"></script>